microsoft/ebpf-for-windows/docs/GettingStarted.md

 3. The OS is running in [test-signing mode](https://docs.microsoft.com/en-us/windows-hardware/drivers/install/the-testsigning-boot-configuration-option), the [driver is test signed](https://docs.microsoft.com/en-us/windows-hardware/drivers/install/test-signing-a-driver-through-an-embedded-signature) and the [test certificate is installed](https://docs.microsoft.com/en-us/windows-hardware/drivers/install/installing-test-certificates).

 Official releases of eBPF for Windows will be production signed.

+## Tests in Ebpf-For-Windows

+The tests in Ebpf-For-Windows are written using the [Catch2](https://github.com/catchorg/Catch2) test framework.

+There are 2 types of tests present:
+1. End-to-End tests - These exercise the entire path: User API, verifier, jitter, execution context, and mock extensions.
+2. Unit tests – These exercise a specific component in isolation.

+### end_to_end.exe
+This test uses a mocking layer to bind the user mode components to the kernel mode components via a Mock IOCTL interface.
+The tests initialize the user mode and kernel mode components, load an eBPF program from an ELF file, and then run the eBPF program by having the mocked extensions emit events.

+### platform_unit_test.exe
+This test invokes APIs exposed by the user-mode implementation of platform abstraction layer.

+### execution_context_unit_test.exe
+This test invokes the APIs exposed by the execution context, including map operations and program operations (link operations aren’t present yet in the test).

+### Running the tests
+1. Set the build output folder as the current working directory.
+2. Invoke the appropriate exe.

+The Catch2 exes have various command line options to control behavior.
+Default behavior is to run all the tests and only print information about failing test cases.

+Other useful options include:
+1.	-s to list both passing and failing test cases
+2.	-b to break into the debugger on test failure
+3.	-l to list test cases
+4. Test_name to run a single test